007juma/CAP_Repository/README.md

 ---

-## Authorized CAP Vendors (Non-Authoritative)
+## Authorized CAP Vendors (Procurement Only)

-The following websites are CAP-recognized or authorized vendors for procurement of uniform items and supplies:
+The following websites are CAP-recognized or authorized vendors for procurement of uniforms and supplies:

 - https://www.vanguardmil.com/

-Authorized vendor websites:
+Authorization of a vendor means:
-- May be referenced for availability of authorized items
+- The vendor is approved for purchasing CAP-authorized items
-- May be linked for ordering purposes
+- The vendor may be referenced to direct members where to buy uniforms

+Vendor authorization does NOT mean:
-- Do NOT define CAP policy, requirements, specifications, or authoritative data
+- Vendor product descriptions define CAP policy
-- Do NOT convert product metadata (SKU, UPC, descriptions) into CAP-governed policy
+- Vendor inventory systems (SKU, UPC, product metadata) are CAP-governed
+- Vendor data is authoritative for CAP compliance verification

+CAP policy and uniform authorization are defined ONLY by authoritative CAP publications.

+---

+## Data Authority Boundary (Critical Clarification)

+Authorization of a website does not imply authorization of the website’s internal data models, product databases, or inventory systems.

-Vendor information is non-authoritative and must not be used to infer CAP rules.
+Vendor metadata (e.g., SKU, UPC, product descriptions) is non-authoritative and must not be treated as CAP-verifiable policy data.

 ---
 ## Non-Authoritative Sources

 All other websites are non-authoritative unless explicitly referenced